-Display cases similarly benefit from being pre-heated at least 20 minutes in advance and to the desired holding temperature setting, and heated with the pans already inside.
-These pans should be the pans used for the hot food and food placement is key: dense/thick foods on one side, and items like fried chicken on the other.
+Display cases similarly benefit from being preheated at least 20 minutes in advance and to the desired holding temperature setting, and heated with the pans already inside.
+Food placement is key.
+Dense and thick foods on one side, and items like fried chicken on the other.
 Operators should only use the appropriate amount of food that can be held by the pan to ensure consistency and quality (i.e. chicken should be no higher than the sides of the pan).
 The back doors of the Deli case should not be removed as they have an obvious effect on temperature consistency.

-Of course, not everyone will be convinced that pre-prepared food is the way to go, and this view will partly be influenced by misconceptions in the market regarding what hot holding can deliver.
+Of course, not everyone will be convinced that pre-prepared food is the way to go, and this view will partly be influenced by misconceptions in the market regarding what heated holding can deliver.

 One of the most common misconceptions, for example is that if the food is cooked to a higher internal temperature, it will hold longer with or without holding equipment.
 This simply isn’t the case.
 In fact, the higher the temperature a food is cooked to, the more moisture is removed, and this shortens the holding time and quality.
 Holding moisture in a food will enable it to keep its heat for longer.

-Pre-prepared food programs will grow in popularity.
-Buying the right equipment and taking the right advice on how such equipment is used, will be the difference between a successful program with quality hot food, or one where your customers go hungry.
+Pre-prepared food programs will continue to grow in popularity.
+Buying the right equipment and taking the right advice on how such equipment is used, will be the difference between a successful program with quality, hot food, or one where your customers go hungry.

 Alto-Shaam has a full team of chefs to help operators maximize food quality, extend holding times and reduce labor, operational and food costs.
 For more information, contact a culinary expert today.